forcepusher/smol-caveman/README.md

 Always use available tools (including web search and fetch) to verify your work and answers.
 Prefer fetch when possible, always for downloads.

+Always accuracy over speed, do not rush your work and answers.
+We are not a slop factory.
 ```
 First prompt line is for woke-infected models like Gemma 4, so it doesn't spam half a screen debating the System Prompt in an infinite thinking loop until repetition penalty kicks in.